-Diseases and Illness and How To Treat Them
+Raising Quail, You Need to Know Their Diseases and Illness and How To Treat Them

-Since most people elect to keep their quail safe in smaller areas and cages, they can often become fidgety and start pecking at each other, or themselves to ease the boredom.
+Since most people elect to keep their quail safe in smaller areas and cages, they can often become fidgety and start pecking at each other or themselves to ease the boredom.

 Quail Disease (Ulcerative Enteritis)

 Quail disease causes lesions in the intestines of the affected bird, as well as anemia.
-If Quail contract this illness, and are not promptly treated, they will most likely die.
+If Quail contract this illness and are not promptly treated, they will most likely die.

-Signs of Quail Disease
+Signs of Disease When Raising Quail

 - Droopy Wings

 If you suspect that your Quail have this illness, consult a veterinarian for antibiotics.
 If caught quickly, you can stop this disease.

-Chickens can also contract quail disease, but they are able to fight it off on their own easier than a quail can.
+Chickens can also contract quail disease, but they can fight it off on their own easier than a quail can.

 Mites and Lice

-To treat mites and lice you should first remove your quail from their current living quarters, and then do the following:
+To treat mites and lice, you should first remove your quail from their current living quarters and then do the following:

-- Thoroughly clean every nook and cranny in the coop with water and bleach
+- Thoroughly clean every nook and cranny in the coop with water and bleach.

-- Dust the coop with diatomaceous earth (food grade) which can kill and deter mites
+- Dust the coop with diatomaceous earth (food grade), which can kill and deter mites

 - Either dust your quail with diatomaceous earth or mite/lice spray